sarthakagrawal927/PlayWordle/README.md

 Can advance the algorithm by adding special considerations for words with repeating characters, but got bored.

 PS.
 Unable to figure out the issue with simulate function, will try again later.

+Simulate function now works, works for 96% of the cases, with average number of moves = 3.